eurostat/NLP4Stat/Knowledge Database/README.md

 <img src="./Figs/Fig1.jpg" alt="Loading ontologies" width="600"/>

-An already added ontology can be deleted by going to Linked Data/Graphs/Graphs and click on Delete button associated to the ontology you wish to delete.
+An already added ontology can be deleted by going to Linked Data/Graphs/Graphs and clicking the Delete button associated with the ontology which is going to be deleted.

 #### 1.2.
 Knowledge database population

-The KD_Population folder contains notebooks used for populating the knowledge database.
+The KD_Population folder contains notebooks and Python scripts used for the populating the knowledge database.
 Please see [relevant instructions]( https://github.com/eurostat/NLP4Stat/tree/testing/Knowledge%20Database/KD_Population).

 #### 1.3.
 Knowledge database backup